 Whether to use a one-step or two-step RT-PCR is a question asked by all scientists.
-Shoba gave us some good advice on this topic for real-time PCR.
 There are advantages and disadvantages of each.
-With a one-step RT-PCR, a sample transfer step is eliminated, eliminating a potential source for contamination of controls.
-And with a one-step RT-PCR, because the primer is gene-specific, the sensitivity may be higher.
+With a one-step RT-PCR, a sample transfer step is removed, thereby eliminating a potential source for contamination of controls.
+And because the primer is gene-specific with a one-step RT-PCR, the sensitivity may be higher.

 With two-step RT-PCR, a larger batch of RNA can be converted to cDNA and then aliquoted into many reactions.
 Two-step RT-PCR allows for greater choice in primers and also allows you to use the same batch of RT for analysis of multiple genes.
 This will help eliminate a potential contributor of variation when comparing different genes from the same source.

-Regardless of which you choose, one-step or two-step RT-PCR, once you choose a method for your study, you need to stick with it.
+Regardless of which RT-PCR method you ultimately decide on, once you choose a method for your study, you need to stick with it.
 If you are performing qPCR, you will have a difficult time comparing data between the methods.
 If you just need a yes/no answer or are going to clone the cDNA you amplify, then switching back and forth won’t make a difference.